Erwin Gohrbandt

-Erwin Gohrbandt (born September 20, 1890 in Schlawe, Pomerania, died January 3, 1965 in West Berlin) was a German surgeon and university teacher.
-He was one of the first surgeons to perform sex reassignment surgery.
+Erwin Gohrbandt (September 20, 1890, in Schlawe, Pomerania, (Polish - Sławno, north-western Poland) – January 3, 1965, in West Berlin) was a German surgeon who held several important positions during Nazi rule.
 Gohrbandt served as vice president of the Berlin regional association of the German Red Cross.
 He was also a member of the German Olympic Society.
 In 1950-51 he was chairman of the Berlin Surgical Society.

 His younger brother Paul Gohrbandt (1896–1975) was also a doctor.

 Life

 After graduating from high school in Treptow an der Rega in 1910, Gohrbandt studied medicine from 1910 to 1914 at the Kaiser Wilhelm Academy for Military Medical Education in Berlin.
 In 1910 he became a member of the Pépinière Corps Franconia.
 At the beginning of the First World War he was drafted into military service as a junior doctor.
 During his military service, he passed the state examination in January 1915 and received his medical license in 1917.